Toolbox for Databases MCP server

 - my_third_tool

-Load specific toolsets in your code:
+You can then load specific toolsets in your application:

 # This will load all tools